DanielJohnHarty/DSTI_ShazzamForClothes/readme.md

 ![Database_api instance run_query method](https://github.com/DanielJohnHarty/DSTI_ShazzamForClothes/blob/master/Documents/imgs/run_query.png)

-### **You are encouraged to subclass the Database class, filled with customisations which simplifyt your team's scripts.**
+### **You are encouraged to subclass the Database class for your team's activities.**

 # ***QUICK START Part 3 - Image Preprocessing***

 The img_preprocessor subpackage includes a multitude of functions to preprocess images.
-They are short, concise and commented so rather than describe each of them, I recommend you [read the code here.](https://github.com/DanielJohnHarty/DSTI_ShazzamForClothes/blob/master/ShazzamForClothes/img_preprocessor/img_api.py)
+They are short, concise and understandable so rather than describe each of them, I recommend you [check out the code here.](https://github.com/DanielJohnHarty/DSTI_ShazzamForClothes/blob/master/ShazzamForClothes/img_preprocessor/img_api.py)

 The following constants are defined in the ***img_preprocessor.img_api*** module: